it-projects-llc/addons-dev/mail_template_attachment_exports/doc/index.rst

   * **Fields** - one you created previously, e.g. ``Latest connection``
   * **Export Format** - ``CSV`` or ``Excel``

-* After saving\creating Record pay attention on Record id (it can be found in page url).
-Record id may be needed for sending email.
+* After saving\creating Template pay attention on Template ID (it can be found in page url).
+Template ID may be needed for sending email.

 Sending email
 -------------